SAP-samples/teched2023-AD181v/README.md

 <details>
   <summary>Click to expand!</summary>

-The resulting _Travel_ app is a List Report app with navigation to an Object Page for entry details that will look like this:
+The resulting _Travel_ app is a SAP Fiori elements-based List Report app with search, filter, and draft capabilities for processing travel bookings.
+A navigation to an Object Page for displaying the details of each _travel_ entry in the list report is offered.

+that will look like this:

 **List Report**:
 <img src="exercises/images/ad181v_travelapp01.png" alt="RAP110 Travel App - List Report" width="100%">